RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-aws-identity-center.md

 {{<image filename="images/rc/saml/aws_iam_identity_center_saml_14.png" alt="" >}}{{</image>}}

-## Step 4: Ensure that the SM account user has an IAM Identity Center user account
+## Step 4: Ensure that the Cloud account user has an IAM Identity Center user account

 To complete SAML setup, ensure that the user who began SAML configuration in Redis Cloud admin console has a user defined in the AWS IAM identity center.
 This user account is required to complete the SAML setup.